Please ensure Javascript is enabled for purposes of website accessibility Wrap Up

 Revisiting Initial Thoughts

 Think back to your initial responses to the following questions.
-After working through the resources in this module, do you still agree with your Initial Thoughts?
+After working through the resources in this module, do you agree with your Initial Thoughts?
 If not, what aspects of your answers would you change?

-What is student-centered transition planning?
+What is person-centered transition planning?

-How can teachers successfully implement student-centered transition planning?
+How can educators facilitate person-centered transition planning?

 When you are ready, proceed to the Assessment section.